OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/mysql/quickstart-create-mysql-server-database-using-azure-cli.md

 affiliates.
 Other names may be trademarks of their respective owners.

 Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.
+Type '\c' tooclear hello current input statement.

 mysql> status
 --------------